ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

    of memory orders.

 Mapping
-   A Mapping from an Atomic Operation to a sequence of AArch64 instructions.
+   A mapping from an Atomic Operation to a sequence of AArch64 instructions.

 .. raw:: pdf